milindv26/Docusaurus_site_git/my-website/docs/eio/Structural Econometrics/intro.md

 ### Definition
 - Structural econometrics is defined as combining explicit economic theories with statistical models to identify parameters of economic models based on individual choices or aggregate relations.
+- Structural econometrics is a branch of economics that combines economic theory, statistical methods, and empirical analysis to model and understand the underlying structures of economic systems.
+It aims to uncover the relationships between different economic variables by developing and estimating models based on economic theory.

 ### Contrast with Nonstructural (reduced form) Econometrics
 Reduced form econometrics emphasises on: